 ★Note: We have an incredibly helpful hand out available at our store or through email with watering specifications by pot size and season for those who are interested.

 Wide temperature swings and low humidity will dry plants out much faster than people realize.
 Any time you pick out a new plant you should consider what your garden experiences in June.
-New plants, one to two years in the ground, will need water everyday in June until they become more established.
+New plants, one to two years in the ground, will need water everyday in June.
+New plants, one to two years in the ground, will need water every day in the summer.
 A five gallon shrub planted in the spring will most likely need water every morning and every afternoon to survive it's first June.
-The amount of water depends on the plant, but most leafy shrubs and trees will need between 4 and 6 gallons of water a day to get through the first summer.

 Every summer we have customers bring in leaf samples that show damage from lack of water (see left).
 The edge of the leaf will be dry and brown, but you can save your plant by increasing the water.
 The damaged leaf will not return to normal, but the plant will push out new, healthy growth.
 Established plants may also need additional water during particularly hot summers.
 Slow, long soaks are recommended to get the water down to the root zone.